The Difference Between Coffee And Espresso Beans [Yes, There's a Difference]

-- Light-roasted beans do not have an oily sheen, and are best for mild-flavored varieties and white coffee.
+- Light-roasted beans do not have an oily sheen, and are best for white coffee, and non-pressure brew styles, like pour over coffee or cold brew coffee.

 The dark roast of espresso beans are richest in coffee’s natural oils, evident in the oily sheen you can see on the beans.
 Emulsification of these oils, along with other compounds in coffee, prove helpful in producing the so-called espresso crema.